SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/README.md

     **auto_smooth_angle is removed.
 Replaced by a modifier (or operator) controlling the "sharp_edge" attribute**.
 This means the mesh itself (without an object) doesn't know anything about automatically smoothing by angle anymore."

-  (Commenting these lines out lets objects import (without normals and smoothing) with no more exceptions, so nothing else breaks, seemingly)
+  (Commenting these lines out lets objects import without normals and smoothing, with no more exceptions, so nothing else breaks, seemingly)

 ## Other than that:
 * .jba Animation Import (**32 bit-only**) works correctly, **BUT: there seems to be a long standing bug** (since the importer's creation, maybe) **that makes turns bigger than 360º glitch**: it can be seen in some of the Twi'lek dances.